 And while we all have the best intentions at heart, when it comes to applying products to our skin, we sometimes do more harm than good — without even realizing it!

 Read on for the 6 most common skin care mistakes you might be doing and how to fix them.
 So we can prevent unnecessary damage and premature aging.

 1. Not Using Products Designed For Your Skin

 We've all been in this situation.
 Day after day, you try your hardest to be as consistent as possible in applying your routine.
-Facial wash, moisturizer, some serum, and sunscreen if in the AM.
+Face wash. some serums, moisturizer and sunscreen.